dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 RSEM generates 2 result files:
 1. rsem.genes.results
 2. rsem.isoforms.results.

-### Prepare input matrix(rows = mRNAs, columns = samples)
+#### Prepare input matrix
-prepare input matrix to programs such as EBSeq, DESeq, or edgeR to identify differentially expressed genes
+prepare input matrix (rows = mRNAs, columns = samples) to programs such as EBSeq, DESeq, or edgeR to identify differentially expressed genes

 We use paste command to join the rsem.genes.results files side-by-side, then use cut to select the columns containing the expected_count information, and place them into a final output file.
 Repeat the same step for isoforms.+